 What else do you need to know about BlockFi?
 Let's take a closer look.

-The BlockFi platform was founded by Zac Prince, whose vision of a banking system that had moved beyond fiat became the basis for his financial experience.
+was founded by Zac Prince, whose vision of a banking system that had moved beyond fiat became the basis for his financial experience.
 What were the results of his hard work and innovative approach to earning high yields off investments?

 The realization that the future of banking may look quite different than what we're used to.
 Put another way, the cryptocurrency world is giving the high street retail banking experience a run for its money.
 That's where BlockFi comes into the picture.